Our eReno guide helps you pre-plan for a successful project, and provides

 Estimates should describe the work to be done, and include an itemized list of services and materials and their prices.
 Ensure that everything you’re expecting is listed.
 Obtain written estimates from at least 3 contractors.
 Confirm that they are all working off the same scope and quality of work.
 Discuss disparities in prices, and be very cautious of any estimate that is significantly lower than the others.
 Never accept an estimate over the phone or without the contractor inspecting your space.
 Good contractors will ask many questions so they can methodically plan out the renovation.

 Avoid all the guesswork.
 We’ve done the due diligence.
 Hire Bonded by eRenovate™ Pros by using the eRenovate Post My Project tool.
-Enjoy Peace of Mind with the eRenovate Guarantee which offers $25,000 Deposit Payment protection and 88 Day Workmanship Guarantee.
+Enjoy Peace of Mind with the eRenovate Guarantee which offers $25,000 Deposit Payment protection.

 To help ensure a stress-free renovation it's very important that you and your home professional are on the same page.
 Communicate clearly.
 All aspects of the renovation should be put in writing.
 This will protect the interests of both you and your contractor should future complications arise.